-If a single jumper is present-in either column-the circuit will effectively produce a window only if the signal was "clean" (weaker than the DC threshold) any time within the last X ns, where X is the jumper position.
-Because of the finite rise time of normal pulses (50 ns in Rev4 builds), putting the lookback jumper in P1 or P2 (20 or 40 ns) prevents window formation (thus beam detection), because the signal will not be in a "low" state so shortly before the DT threshold was crossed.
+If a single jumper is present-in either column-the circuit will effectively produce a window only if the signal was "clean" (weaker than the DC threshold) X ns prior, where X is the jumper position.
+Because of the finite rise time of normal pulses (50 ns in Rev4/5/6 builds), putting the lookback jumper in P1 or sometimes P2 (20 or 40 ns) prevents window formation (thus beam detection), because the signal will not be in a "low" state so shortly before the DT threshold was crossed.
 It is possible to add a second jumper, provided that it is in a different column from the first.
-The function in this case is a demand that the signal was indeed low and flat before the pulse arrived.
+The function in this case is a demand that the signal was clear X ns ago AND Y ns ago.
+In effect, this helps establish that the signal was indeed low and flat before the pulse arrived.
 In practice, a single jumper adequately eliminates leading-edge crud, but the second jumper adds stringency if needed for extremely busy skies.

 It is important to note that due to the slow rising edge of DME pulses, DME transmissions from within the protected zone will not be regarded as such when any lookback jumper is present.
 Thus we sacrifice the ability to use DME as in-beam indicators for the sake of greater suppression of spurious "in beam" triggers.
-For remote areas like Mauna Kea, this slightly lowers the total rate of triggerable signals one might expect to see, and since false triggers from heavy traffic is much less a problem, it may be best to operate without this condition (allow DME in-beam triggers) in such areas.
+For remote areas like Mauna Kea, this slightly lowers the total rate of triggerable signals one might expect to see, and since false triggers from heavy traffic is much less a problem, it may be best to operate without this condition (allow DME in-beam triggers).
 In high-traffic areas, signals are so abundant that DME signals are superfluous, in which case the extra demand on pulse shape can lead to a significant reduction of false triggers.